-$^{^{26}}$ The parameter θ corresponds to the trade elasticity with respect to an ad valorem tariff, as shown by (21).
+28The parameter θ corresponds to the trade elasticity with respect to an ad valorem tariff, as shown by (20).
 Using variation in tariffs, Caliendo and Parro (2015) obtain values between 3.5 and 4.5 when pooling across sectors.
 See also Head and Mayer (2014) and Imbs and Mejean (2015).
 Our data also fail to identify σ' , the elasticity of substitution between goods, but it doesn't matter for our analysis.

-27For France, to be consistent with our labor-share data, we use DADS rather than WIOD-SEA to split up goods-sector labor into the three types.
+29Appendix A.4 provides details.
+For France, to be consistent with our labor-share data, we use DADS rather than WIOD-SEA to split up goods-sector labor into the three types.